-In sum, writing poetry matters: (1) Because a poem is like a dream, and dreams are interior areas where we can heal our pain.
-This means that poetry contains healing potential.
-(2) Because poems are evidence and trace, or witness of a life that has been lived in dark times, and in places in which political authorities exercise tyrannical powers over what is and isn’t permitted for public sharing, thus it means that poetry contains political or social potential.
-(3) Because there are already numerous myths around identity that hurt both those who are constituted by them and those who entrench them in structures of power and domination.
-By writing about our individual experiences, we end up cracking those dangerous myths.
-Finally, (4) because we may begin to build a safe space where individuals unite over shared experiences; a place where, as Asghar reminds us, “the hijabis, the haraamis, the uncovered, the gender-nonconforming, the queer, the married, the never-married, the virgins, the non-virgins, the brown, the black, the white, the yellow — can just be.
+In other words, writing poetry matters because: (1) a poem is like a dream, and dreams are interior spaces where we can heal our pain.
+This means that poetry contains healing potential; (2) poems are evidence and trace, or witnesses of a life that has been lived in dark times and in places where political authorities exercise tyrannical powers over what is and isn’t permitted for public sharing.
+Thus, it means that poetry contains political and social potential; (3) there are, already, numerous myths peddling identity that hurt both those who are constituted by them and those who actively entrench them in structures of power and domination.
+By writing about our individual experiences, we end up poking holes in those dangerous myths; finally, (4) we may begin to build a safe space where individuals unite over shared experiences: a place where, as Asghar reminds us, “the hijabis, the haraamis, the uncovered, the gender-nonconforming, the queer, the married, the never-married, the virgins, the non-virgins, the brown, the black, the white, the yellow — can just be.
 Can just be seen.
 Can just be heard.
 Can be celebrated.
 Can live, and make our own freedoms” (xvi).

 Truth in Poetry Does not Mean Accuracy of Information